alexfernandez/alexfernandez.github.io/2016/meetup-assistance.md

 some of them add things to the cart, and then a few actually buy anything.

-The problem now becomes: how do you increase the conversion ratio?
+The problem now becomes: how do you increase the conversion rate?

 ### Proposals Revisited